mtholder/old-phylesystem/DESIGN.md

     curl -X POST http://api.opentreeoflife.org/1/study/N.json?key=deadbeef \
         -H "Content-Type: Application/json" -d@N.json

+TODO: These details probably belong in the API repo.
+Also, we need a mandatory email address to associate to each POST which changes data.

 All API calls are specific to the API version, which is a part of the URL.
 This allows for new versions of the API to come out which are not backward-compatible, while allowing old clients to continue working with older